publiccodenet/about/organization/privacy.md

 # Privacy

 The Foundation strongly supports individuals' right to privacy.
-For this reason we don't have an analytics package installed on any of our websites.
+For this reason we don't have an analytics package that tracks individual users on any of our websites.

 We keep contact details for: